Kalyani7744/purviewlab/modules/module01.md

 ## Summary

-This module provided an overview of how to provision an Microsoft Purview account using the Azure Portal and how to grant the appropriate level of access to Microsoft Purview's data plane.
+This module provided an overview of how to provision a Microsoft Purview account using the Azure Portal and how to grant the appropriate level of access to Microsoft Purview's data plane.